gnuradio/newsched/dev_tutorial/07_FlowgraphMonitor.md

 1. One of the blocks inside the flowgraph returns `DONE` to its executor
 2. FGM instructs _all_ the schedulers to be done by pushing a `DONE` message onto their queues
-3. FGM waits for _all_ schedulers to signal they they are `FLUSHED` in that they have processed what is remaining in the buffers
+3. FGM waits for _all_ schedulers to signal they they are `FLUSHED` in that they have processed what is remaining in the buffers - the `FLUSHED` condition can be implemented differently per scheduler
 4. All the schedulers are told to `EXIT` their threads

 Sequence for canceled execution of a flowgraph (e.g. stop() is called)